 3. The Quick & Easy

-My dad actually introduced me to this one, and it could not be simpler: cook some pasta, cook the haggis, mix and serve.
-Delicious!
+My dad actually introduced me to this one, and it could not be simpler: cook some pasta, cook the haggis, mix and serve (add a drop of vegetable oil if it seems to dry) Delicious!
 Even better washed down with a wee dram…

-Happy St Andrew’s Day!!
+Happy Burns Night!!
 How do you like to eat your haggis?